tibs/markup-history/markup-history.rst

         Let's start at the very beginning, a @i(very good place) to start )

-.. note:: 1980 Scribe *Presentational*, and maybe also programmable
+.. note:: 1980 Scribe *Presentational*

   Described in Brian Reid's 1980 doctoral dissertation at Carnegie Mellon University.
 Lisp based.